fossunited/joy/README.md

 ## Installation

 The easiest way to install it is download `joy.py` and place it in your directory.
 The library has no dependencies.

-It can downloaded from:
+It can be downloaded from:

 <https://github.com/fossunited/joy/raw/main/joy.py>